Hans von Ohain

-Hans Joachim Pabst von Ohain (14 December 1911 – 13 March 1998) was a German physicist, engineer, and the designer of the first aircraft to use a turbojet engine.
+Hans Joachim Pabst von Ohain (14 December 1911 – 13 March 1998) was a German-American physicist, engineer, and the designer of the first aircraft to use a turbojet engine.

 Together with Frank Whittle and Anselm Franz, he has been described as the co-inventor of the turbojet engine.
-However, the historical timelines show that von Ohain was still a university student when, in January 1930, Whittle filed his first patent for a turbojet engine and successfully tested his first engine in April 1937, some 6 months before von Ohain.
 Additionally, prior to building his engine and filing his own patent in 1935, von Ohain had read and critiqued Whittle's patents.
 Von Ohain stated in his biography that "My interest in jet propulsion began in the fall of 1933 when I was in my seventh semester at Göttingen University.
 I didn't know that many people before me had the same thought."
 Unlike Whittle, von Ohain had the significant advantage of being supported by an aircraft manufacturer, Heinkel, who funded his work.

 When in 1935 von Ohain designed his overall engine layout, he based it for compactness on a centrifugal impeller (centrifugal or radial compressor) and a radial inflow turbine.

 Ultimately, this configuration had too many shortcomings to be put into production; however, aided by the enormous resources of the Heinkel Aircraft Company, a developed version was sufficient to power the He 178, and on 27 August 1939 von Ohain entered history as the designer of the world's first gas turbine to power an aircraft.

 Von Ohain stayed with centrifugal designs, contributing his research to Heinkel's other projects such as the combined centrifugal/axial HeS8 and 011, but ultimately none of his designs was put into production.
 Other competing German designers at Junkers and BMW, following the axial design layout, saw their engines brought into production, although they never solved some of the basic power and durability problems.
 Von Ohain nevertheless started the world's first jet engine industry in his homeland of Germany, with many prototypes and series productions built until 1945.